 South Africa is known as the adventure capital of the world and one of the fastest growing safari and holiday destinations on the planet.
-South Africa is renowned for offering first-class beach holidays and traditional African safaris at only the best safari lodges.
+It is renowned for offering first-class beach holidays and traditional African safaris at only the best safari lodges.

 Take advantage of our wide selection of Kruger Park Safaris.
 The best areas for game viewing are the Private Reserves of the Greater Kruger Park.
 They allow off road driving for close encounters, and are free from the maddening crowds.